roytang/blog/content/posts/2003/12/some-gaming-links.md

 ][2]

 &#8211; covers games that were never made available to the general (well, American at least) public.
-They have this neat feature about the games that would have been Final Fantasy IV and Seiken Densetsu, but got cancelled; another nice feature is that they&#8217;ve uncovered a preliminary script for what would have been the NES release of the Japanese Final Fantasy 2&#8230;neat!
+They have this neat feature about the games that would have been Final Fantasy IV and Seiken Densetsu, but got cancelled; another nice feature is that they&'ve uncovered a preliminary script for what would have been the NES release of the Japanese Final Fantasy 2&#8230;neat!

 Quote: